 Choosing a portable device

-The devices cost approximately $1000 (prices should be confirmed at the time of purchase) and the data plan will vary depending on your use of the device.
+Device cost will vary (prices should be confirmed at the time of purchase) and the data plan will vary depending on your use of the device.

 You should check with your service provider what their data charge rates are (University supplied devices should contact the self-service Service Desk).
 Phone calls are charged as per your normal mobile phones rates.